yym68686/ChatGPT-Telegram-Bot/README.md

 By default, DuckDuckGo search is provided.
 The official API for Google search needs to be applied for by the user.
 It can provide real-time information that GPT could not answer before, such as today's trending topics on Weibo, today's weather in a specific location, and the progress of a certain person or news event.

+- Why can't I use the search function even though I added the Google search API?

+There are two possibilities:

+1. Only Large Language Models (LLMs) APIs that support tools use can utilize the search function.
+Currently, this project only supports the OpenAI and Claude series models' APIs for the search function.
+Although the Gemini series models' API supports tool use, the developers haven't had time to adapt it yet, but they will complete the adaptation for the Gemini API soon.

+2. If you used the APIs of Claude and OpenAI but are unable to use the search function, it might be because the search function is not enabled.
+You can check whether the search function is enabled by clicking on preferences through the `/info` command.
+If you still cannot search successfully, please contact the developer.

 - How do I switch models?

 You can switch between GPT3.5/4/4o, and other models using the "/info" command in the chat window.